 Historically speaking, the process of becoming a barbarian is quite common.
 At certain historical moments, it has been more common than becoming civilized.
 It suffices only to leave state space in order to become a barbarian and, usually, an ethnicized "tribal" as well.
 As early as the ninth century, Chinese officials report that a people called the Shang in southwestern China originally had been Han but had, over time, gradually blended in with the "Western Barbarians."
-And the people who later became known as the Shan Yue ethnic group and thereby barbarians (sheng) were, it appears, merely ordinary mín who had fled to avoid border as it was a relation to power-that varying margin at which state power faded appreciably.
+And the people who later became known as the Shan Yue ethnic group and thereby barbarians (sheng) were, it appears, merely ordinary mín who had fled to avoid taxes.
+Early-fourteenth-century administrative reports treat them as dangerous and disorderly, but without any indication that they are distinct, racially or culturally (never mind aboriginal), from the taxpaying, administered population.
+But over time, living outside the reach of the state, they became the ethnic Shan Yue.
+All those who had reason to flee state power-to escape taxes, conscription, disease, poverty, or prison, or to trade or raid-were, in a sense, tribalizing themselves.
+Ethnicity, once again, began where sovereignty and taxes ended.
+The ethnic zone was feared and stigmatized by officials precisely because it was beyond sovereignty and therefore a magnet for those who, for whatever reason, wanted to elude the state.